jackMilano/jackmilano.github.io/index.md

 permalink: #/about/
 ---

 Hi, I am Giacomo Milano.
-I'm a very curious person, appassionate about different things.
+I'm a very curious person, passionate about different things.

 My main areas of interest are game development, robotics, artificial intelligence and the social consequences of technology.